jithin-data-analysis/studio/README.md

-# CampusAI - AI-Powered School Progress Platform
+# Samiksha.AI - GenAI School Progress & Analytics Platform

 This is a Next.js application designed as an AI-powered platform to help manage school structures, track student progress, and gain AI-driven insights.